joshdarcy/Homelab/README.md

 ![Grafana](https://img.shields.io/badge/grafana-%23F46800.svg?style=for-the-badge&logo=grafana&logoColor=white)

 ## Overview
 Welcome to my homelab!
-I'm documenting my transition from traditional networking and virtualisation to a modern, cloud-native Kubernetes platform.
+I'm documenting my learning experience transitioning from traditional networking and virtualisation to a modern, cloud-native Kubernetes platform.
 The goal of this lab is to simulate a production-grade microservices environment with GitOps, High Availability and Modern Observability (while keeping power and noise to a minimum).
 All applications in this repository are pushed automatically by ArgoCD.

 ### Current Goals:
-- [x] GitOps Implementation: Migrated manual installs to ArgoCD applications
+- [x] GitOps Implementation: Migrate manual installs to ArgoCD applications
-- [x] Modern Observability: Implement Prometheus and InfluxDB with Grafana for cluster and network monitoring
+- [x] Modern Observability: Implement Prometheus, InfluxDB and Loki with Grafana for cluster and network monitoring and logging
 - [x] Ingress & TLS: Automate Let's Encrypt certificates via cert-manager and CloudFlare
 - [ ] Custom Operators: Develop a custom Go operator to manage lab resources
 - [ ] Back-end & API: Build out a website back-end database and queriable API